salpida-foundation/proxy-benchmark-track/README.md

 1. whether you are working on a public helper surface;
 2. whether you are handling synthetic/sample data only;
 3. whether any raw human data are involved;
-4. whether your work could be mistaken for diagnosis, therapy, surveillance, certification, intervention, or human ranking;
+4. whether your work could be mistaken for diagnosis, therapy, counseling, surveillance, certification, intervention, or human ranking;
 5. whether your work implies Sal-Meter validation;
 6. whether your work implies CAIS compliance;
 7. whether the relevant DOI-registered boundary record is preserved;